 Ite em Description Product nam е Displays the name of the installed product.
-Current version Displays the version of the software that is currently installed.
-Backup Confi button iguration Saves the system configuration information before installing the software.
-Click this button to display the Backup Configuration dialog box (Backup Configuration dialog box on page C-97).
+Current versi ion Displays the version of the software that is currently installed.
+Backup Confi button guration Saves the system configuration information before installing the software.
+Click this button to display the Backup Configuration dialog box on page C-97).
 This button appears when the HCP Anywhere is not linked.
 Available Versions System Version Displays a list of the software versions that can be installed.
-I want to upon system software I backed upon settings and update the software.
-Checket vare. or Yes, the system wish to ystem Checks information before installing the software.
+I want to upon system software up to settings and update the system.
+Check the system of the system vare. or Yes, the system wish to ystem Checks information before installing the software.
 Install button Installs the software.
 Select the software version that you want to install, select I want to update the system software. or Yes, I backed up the system settings and wish to update the system software., and then click this button.